 After a short sale, a buyer can get another mortgage in 1 day…if they had no late payments on the previous mortgage or any credit lines.
 Or, you may be eligible under the FHA Back to Work Economic Event Extenuating Circumstance Program**.
 If they were late on a payment, FHA looks at the short sale as if it was a deed-in-lieu of foreclosure and the new loan will be manually approved, given the best-case.

 In a Short Sale, if the buyer was never late on a payment, they can buy another home immediately, as long as their credit scores are good and as long as they don’t buy a superior house.
 They have to have good extenuating circumstances, like a job relocation, which has to be outside a 100 mile radius.
 Again, this is a best-case scenario.
 Most of the time, there will be some credit repair necessary.

-Conventional Financing: Fannie Mae has just announced a change in the guidelines for the waiting period to qualify and buy using a conventional loan.
+Conventional Financing: Fannie Mae has changed the guidelines for the waiting period to qualify and buy using a conventional loan.
 Until August 16, 2014, buyers can get another loan after 2 years post-short sale, with a 20% down payment.
 After that date, the waiting period has been extended to

-- 4 years, with a 5% downpayment. credit score must be a minimum of 680.
+- 7 years, with a downpayment less than 10%.
+Your credit score must be a minimum of 680.
 A larger down payment doesn’t help get a loan sooner.